dhanarajappu456/decode_the_security_code/README.md

-if the encoded code numericals is given, find total decodable messages
+if the encoded code numerical is given, find total decodable messages